-We have audited the annual report of Standard Chartered Yatırım Bankası Türk A.Ş. ("the Bank") for the period of January 1, 2022 - December 31, 2022.
+We have audited the annual report of Standard Chartered Yatırım Bankası Türk A.Ş. ("the Bank") for the period of January 1, 2024 - December 31, 2024.

-In our opinion, unconsolidated financial information provided in the annual report of the Board of Directors and the discussions made by the Board of Directors on the situation of the Bank are presented fairly and consistent, in all material respects, with the audited full set unconsolidated financial statements and the information we obtained during the audit.
+In our opinion, except for the matter described in the Basis for Qualified Opinion section of our report, the financial information provided in the annual report of the Board of Directors and the discussions made by the Board of Directors on the situation of the Bank are presented fairly and consistent, in all material respects, with the audited full financial statements and the information we obtained during the audit.

-2) Basis for Opinion
+2) Basis for Qualified Opinion

-We conducted our audit in accordance with "Regulation on independent audit of the Banks" published in the Official Gazette no.29314 dated 2 April 2015 published by BRSA (BRSA Independent Audit Regulation) and Independent Auditing Standards (InAS) which are part of the Turkish Auditing Standards as issued by the Public Oversight Accounting and Auditing Standards Authority of Turkey (POA).
+We conducted our audit in accordance with "Regulation on independent audit of the Banks" published in the Official Gazette no.29314 by Banking Regulation and Supervision Agency (BRSA Independent Audit Regulation) and Independent Auditing Standards (InAS) which are part of the Turkish Auditing Standards as issued by the Public Oversight Accounting and Auditing Standards Authority of Turkey (POA).
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Annual Report section of our report.
-We are independent of the Bank in accordance with the Code of Ethics for Independent Auditors (Code of Ethics) as issued by the POA, and we have fulfilled our other ethical responsibilities in accordance with the Code of Ethics.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.
+We are independent of the Group in accordance with the Code of Ethics for Independent Auditors (Code of Ethics) as issued by the POA, and we have fulfilled our other ethical responsibilities in accordance with the Code of Ethics.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified opinion.